Areas of Expertise

 - American History; US History to 1877

 After receiving the B.A. from Florida and the M.A. and Ph.D.from Georgetown, Gallay taught at the universities of Notre Dame, Mississippi, Western Washington, Harvard (as a Mellon Faculty Fellow) and Auckland, New Zealand (as a Fulbright Lecturer).
 Twice he taught for the American Heritage Association in London.
 He also twice held fellowships from the National Endowment for the Humanities.
-Currently, he holds the Warner R. Woodring Chair in Atlantic World and Early American History.
-From 2006-2011 he was Director of The Center for Historical Research .
+Previously, he held the Warner R. Woodring Chair in Atlantic World and Early American History.
+From 2006-2011 he was Director of The Center for Historical Research.

 In addition to essays in journals and anthologies, Gallay has published several books.
 The Formation of a Planter Elite: Jonathan Bryan and the Southern Colonial Frontier (1989), analyzed how the great planters of southern South Carolina and Georgia became elites.
 It examined the accumulation of land and labor, the rise of evangelical Christianity, relations among Native Americans, Europeans and Africans, and the skills and attributes necessary to wield political power.
 (A paperback edition with a new preface was published in 2007.)
 Gallay then turned his attention to creating a primary source reader, Voices of the Old South: Eyewitness Accounts, 1528-1861 (1994), to provide students and general readers with easy access to many of the numerous voices of people who lived in or visited the region.
 Gallay also put together and edited, The Colonial Wars of North America, 1512-1763: An Encyclopedia (1996).
 This collection of over 700 essays by over 125 scholars offers ready reference to the military history of colonies, peoples, individuals, places and events from Florida to Alaska.